ideashavenoborders/grin-cloud-mining/README.md

 ### 4. Start Grin

 To start grin, simply change to its dir and start it.
-Let's start it with screen, so that it keeps running.
+Let's start it with *screen*, so that it always keeps running in the background.

 `cd`

 `screen -S grin`